+The T-South system consists of two looped gas transmission pipelines operating as a single system.
 The T-South system connects production fields in northeast BC with the Lower Mainland (Huntingdon) and Williams Northwest Pipeline (NWP) at Sumas, Washington.
 The T-South system flows north to south and runs approximately 916 km between Station 2 and Huntingdon.
+The two pipelines comprising the system are tied together by common headers and compression stations and hence are operated as a single pipeline.